TinySonhh/youtube-search-api/readme.md

 ## 4. GetVideoDetailsWithSuggestion (Promise)
-Get details of current videos along with its video suggestions
+Get details of current videos along with its video suggestions, nextVideo, and endscreen elements

 ```javascript
 const GetVideoDetailsWithSuggestion: (videoId: any, lang?: any, country?: any) => Promise<{